|

 What is the derivation of electric potential energy equation?

-Rewriting General Physics equation, the work Wa→b done by a force F in moving a particle from point a to point b is defined to be
+Revisiting the relationship from General Physics I, the work Wa→b done by a force F in moving a particle from point a to point b is defined to be

 Work Equation from A to B